- In addition to deciding on the style of window, you can also decide what type of frame to buy and what color you want the frame to be.

 When choosing your replacement windows, not only do you need to decide the style of window, but you also choose the material you prefer for the frames, as well as the color and the style of window lock.

-Some of these decisions are purely aesthetic, such as whether you want Pebble or Colonial Blue for your window frames.
+Some of these decisions are purely aesthetic, such as whether you want Pebble or Adobe for your window frames.
 Others are born more of functionality, budget, and your tolerance for maintenance.

 Questions to ask yourself about material choices